learn-co-curriculum/cssi-4.1-intro-to-python/README.md

 #Python Interpreter or Python Script

-**python interpreter**-We start it from the command line and it is most useful when we want to test things out or quickly do a calculation.
+**Python interpreter**-We start it from the command line and it is most useful when we want to test things out or quickly do a calculation.
 Just like the javascript console, it evaluates statements and prints the return value back to us immediately.

 **Python scripts**- are text files saved with a .py extension, and run from the command line.
 Scripts are full programs - we can save them, change them, share them, and reuse them.
 We'll use them to write much more complex code than we could in the interpreter.

 #Python Interpreter
-Open your terminal and type
+Open your terminal and type...
 ```
 $ python
 ```
-You'll see something like
+You'll see something like...
 ```
 Python 2.5.1 (r251:54863, Jun 17 2009, 20:37:34)
 [GCC 4.0.1 (Apple Inc. build 5465)] on darwin